tgill10/TgillFlicksPart2/README.md

 ### Notes
-The emulator is not running, I have anything I need to run it in the codes.
+THis is challenging due to having a old laptop.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing